What is incontinence? Causes, Symptoms, Treatment and Care

 What is incontinence?

-Benenden Health carried out a survey of 1,000 incontinence sufferers in the UK to understand more about the needs of people living with incontinence, with our survey showing over a quarter of respondents (27%) report that they suffer with the condition regularly but have never sought medical diagnosis.
-In the UK, 35% of people say they suffer daily with symptoms and staggeringly, over 50% say it impacts their social life – leading to issues with mental health and a lack of awareness around more serious conditions.
+Benenden Health carried out a survey of 1,000 incontinence sufferers in the UK to understand more about the needs of people living with incontinence.
+In the UK, 35% of people say they suffer daily with symptoms.
+With over 50% of those saying it impacts their social life.
+This can lead to issues with mental health and a lack of awareness around more serious conditions.

 The causes of incontinence symptoms differ largely between men and women.

-Along with alcohol, caffeinated drinks, carbonated drinks, spicy foods and citrus foods can lead to symptoms and cause urinary incontinence to become worse.
+Along with alcohol, caffeinated and fizzy drinks, along with spicy and citrus foods can lead to symptoms and cause urinary incontinence to become worse.

-In females stress and urge incontinence are the most common types, a massive 79% of respondents claimed that laughing and sneezing caused them the most accidents.
+In females, stress and urge incontinence are the most common types.
+79% of respondents claimed that laughing and sneezing caused them the most accidents.

-Actions such as coughing and sneezing puts repetitive strain on the pelvic floor which, over time, causes muscles to weaken and leads to accidents.
+Actions such as coughing and sneezing puts repetitive strain on the pelvic floor.
+This causes muscles to weaken and leads to accidents.
 This is much higher in women for reasons such as pregnancy, childbirth and the menopause.